NOISE & VIBRATION CLUSTER — Toronto, Etobicoke & GTA

 Signals That Suggest Tire Noise

-• Noise moves to a different corner after a tire rotation — the noise source travelled with the tire
+• Noise moves to a different corner after rotation

 Signals That Suggest Bearing Noise

-• Noise stays at the same corner after a tire rotation — source did not move with the tire
+• Noise stays at the same corner after rotation

-• Noise accompanied by vibration felt in the seat or floor at highway speed
+• Vibration felt in seat or floor at highway speed

-• Measurable hub play when the wheel is rocked at 12 and 6 o'clock on the lift
+• Measurable hub play when wheel rocked at 12/6 o'clock

-• Noise appeared or worsened significantly after a pothole impact
+• Appeared or worsened after a pothole impact

 Two Practical Tests — Lane Change and Tire Rotation

-The lane-change test: At highway speed (80–110 km/h), make a gentle, gradual lane change to the left — not an aggressive swerve, just a slow drift.
-If the hum increases during the left-lane change, the right-side bearing is suspect (shifting weight to the left unloads the right bearing, making its noise more prominent).
-Then make a slow drift to the right.
-If the hum increases during the right-lane change, the left-side bearing is suspect.
-Tire noise typically does not respond significantly to lateral weight transfer because the tread pattern makes the same contact with the road regardless of which side the weight is on.
+The lane-change test: At highway speed (80–110 km/h), make a gentle, gradual lane change to the left.
+If the hum increases, the right-side bearing is suspect.
+Then drift to the right — if the hum increases, the left-side bearing is suspect.
+Tire noise typically does not respond significantly to lateral weight transfer.

-The tire rotation test: If you have access to a recent tire rotation (or if a rotation is due), rotating the tires front-to-rear and side-to-side and then road-testing can clarify the source.
-If the hum moves to a different corner after the rotation — it was in the front-right and is now in the rear-right — the noise source moved with the tire and points toward a tire cause.
-If the hum stays at the same corner of the vehicle after the rotation — it was in the front-right and is still in the front-right — the noise source stayed at that corner and points toward a bearing or hub-area cause.
-This test requires that the pre- and post-rotation road tests be done on the same road surface under similar conditions.
+The tire rotation test: If a rotation is due or was recently done, road-test before and after.
+If the hum moves to a different corner, the source moved with the tire (tire cause).
+If it stays at the same corner, the source stayed put (bearing cause).
+This test requires that pre- and post-rotation road tests be done on the same road surface under similar conditions.

 Neither test is definitive on its own.
 A bearing in moderate failure may not produce strong lane-change sensitivity.
-A severely cupped tire may produce a noise that appears to shift slightly with lateral loading.
 Inspection confirms what the road tests suggest.

 Tire Wear Patterns That Sound Like Bearing Noise